 At Wild Bear Lodge, conservation is extremely important to us.
 We have been viewing bears since 2006 and they have given us a huge amount of pleasure.
 Our aim is to give back to the bears and help in any way we can to protect their habitat and mitigate human-bear conflict.

-For every guest that books with us, we take $100 and put it into our Wild Bear Fund.
+For every guest that books with us, we take $100 and put it into our Wild Bear Fund, which we spend on bear conservation, environmental, and education initiatives.

 We spend part of the money we raise directly on bear science.
 Since 2016 we have been working with the Bear ID Project to monitor and study grizzly bears using our watershed.

-The aim of this project is to develop facial recognition software for grizzly bears which will allow for much cheaper and more extensive inventorying of their populations.
+The aim of this project is to develop facial recognition software for grizzlies which will allow for much cheaper and more extensive inventorying of their populations.

 We spend some of the fund on mitigating bear-human conflict within the area that we live.